JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 This all begs an obvious question - why replace a MIP clause that protects affordable housing, in all circumstances, even unlikely ones, with a clause that does not?

 Part of the answer is that this is what the Mayor of London wants.
 As Southwark's briefing explains it, the Mayor wants  _'a consistent approach to MIP clauses across the London boroughs and to secure greater access to funding for RPs (registered providers) to increase the delivery of affordable housing'_.
-The report continues; _'In order to achieve this, the GLA MIP clause would allow, in certain limited and unlikely circumstances, affordable housing to no longer be “in perpetuity”'_ (para 8).
-The briefing notes that Southwark's own MIP clause is different from the Mayor's, precisely on this point; Southwark **does** require affordable housing to remain such 'in perpetuity', should a RP go into administration (para 14).
+The report continues; _'In order to achieve this, the GLA MIP clause would allow, in certain limited and unlikely circumstances, affordable housing to no longer be “in perpetuity”'_ .
+The briefing notes that Southwark's own MIP clause is different from the Mayor's, precisely on this point; Southwark **does** require affordable housing to remain such 'in perpetuity', should a RP go into administration [^4].

 ## Peabody takes advantage